 \subsection{Setup}

 \textbf{Pretrained Weights.} We use LaViDa \citep{li2025lavida} to initialize the understanding branch and semantic encoder.
-For the VQ-encoder, we adopt the encoder of Meissonic \citep{bai2024meissonic}.
+For the VQ encoder, we adopt the Meissonic encoder \citep{bai2024meissonic}.
 The image generation branch is initialized from the truncated weights of the understanding branch, as described in Section \ref{sec:appendix-elastic-mot-architecture}.

-\textbf{Data Pipeline.} Unlike many frontier models, our model does not make use of any proprietary images or documents.
+\textbf{Data Pipeline.} Unlike many frontier models, our model does not make use of proprietary images or documents.
 Our training data consists of the following components: